Table of Contents

 Denture irritation should only last from a few days to a few weeks.
 It depends entirely on each individual and the type of dentures.
 Generally speaking, as your mouth becomes used to the false teeth, the pain will go away.

-What is good for sore gums from dentures?
+What is a good home remedy for sore gums from dentures?